Register today for WIRES enews and go into the draw to win one of two packs of wildlife books each valued at over $200.

 The catastrophic fires, drought and extreme weather have decimated millions of hectares of habitat and conservatively impacted over a billion animals.
 The unprecedented scale of these events has devastated communities, wildlife and the organisations that care for them.

-In the 8 weeks from mid-November to mid-January WIRES has distributed 1 million within NSW across all of WIRES 28 branches encompassing the Mid North Coast, Northern Rivers, Clarence Valley, Central Coast, Central West, Hawesbury, Blue Mountains, Greater Sydney, Illawarra, Wollondilly, Wingecarribee, Weddin-Lachlan, South Coast, Murray River and Riverina.
-The distrubition of these funds enables local volunteers to respond quickly to local requirements.
+In the 8 weeks from mid-November 2019 to mid-January 2020 WIRES has distributed 1 million within NSW across all of WIRES 28 branches encompassing the Mid North Coast, Northern Rivers, Clarence Valley, Central Coast, Central West, Hawesbury, Blue Mountains, Greater Sydney, Illawarra, Wollondilly, Wingecarribee, Weddin-Lachlan, South Coast, Murray River and Riverina.
+The distrubition of these funds enabling local volunteers to respond quickly to local requirements.
+Initially 2 million has been allocated to supporting authorised wildlife carers and rescue groups impacted across Australia.

-An initial 1 million is allocated to support veterinary clinics and wildlife hospitals needing help across Australia and an additional 1 million has been allocated to specifically support vets assisting wildlife impacted by the emergency events.
+An initial 1 million is allocated to support veterinary clinics and wildlife hospitals needing help across Australia and an additional 1 million has been allocated to supporting vets assisting wildlife impacted by emergency events.

 All veterinary clinics and wildlife hospitals in the affected areas nationally are invited to apply for Wildlife Relief Funds to assist with immediate needs they have to assist native animals affected by the emergency events.